 BD: What other plans do you have for OpenVDB?
 Maybe a structure to store particle data?

 Ken: Yes, particle data is a huge project that I am pushing right now.
 During the production of the upcoming "How to train a dragon 2" we faced the problem of converting huge amounts of particle data, for example 300 million particles, into VDBs, and we realized that the existing tools just didn't cut it.
 So we started looking into ways to store particle information in the same tree structure and we had quiet a lot of success.
 We hope to release it as part of OpenVDB 3.0 at SIGGRAPH this summer.
 This is also an interesting project because it is the first time we have a formal cooperation with another studio.
 A researcher from Double Negative will be coming over to collaborate with us.

 That is probably the biggest project we are having right now but we are also looking into level of detail.
 So we are trying to find out how to store different resolutions of the volume data so that the renderer can pick the right resolution depending on the distance to the camera.

 We also want tools for cloud modeling and we are researching out-of-core loading.
-Instead of loading the full volume, VDB will manage the delayed loading so when the rays from the render hit different regions of space it only load that parts.
+Instead of loading the full volume, VDB will manage the delayed loading so when the rays from the render hit different regions of space, it only loads that parts.